HuangJunye/Wolfiverse/README.md

 ## Quantum mechanics

 Quantum mechanics, implemented by a quantum circuit in Qiskit, is used in two aspects in the game: random destination whenever the wolf leaves Peter and the probability of eating Peter.
+Check [this Jupyter notebook](tutorial.ipynb) for details.

 The random destination is determined by a single-shot measurement outcome of a qubit with |+> = |0> + |1> state, realized by H gate.